fadyanabila/ProfilePageWeb/README.md

 # CC-Bangkit2-2023

-Repository ini ditujukan untuk final assignment modul Belajar Pemrograman Dasar Web Dicoding.
+This repository intended for the final assignment of Belajar Pemrograman Dasar Web Dicoding course.

-Tertanda,
+Regards,
 Fadya Nabila Fajarpoetri